Campaign

 Strategy:

-• Conducting a consultation with ministry leaders to understand participant needs, sensitivities, and common emotional barriers to engagement.
+• Conducted a discovery consultation with ministry leaders to understand participant needs, emotional barriers to engagement, and appropriate tone.

-• Crafting social media posts and newsletter content that used gentle language, inclusive imagery, and clear calls to action without pressure.
+• Designed a values-driven content framework that prioritized gentle language, inclusive imagery, and low-pressure calls to action.

-• Coordinating timing across channels to ensure consistent messaging while avoiding over-saturation.
+• Coordinated timing across channels to reinforce key messages while intentionally limiting frequency to avoid over-saturation.

 Results:

-• Increased program visibility by 40% in church-wide channels (newsletter, social, verbal)
+• Increased program visibility by 40% in church-wide digital channels

-• Event sign-ups exceeded expectations, with attendance increasing by ~25% over prior sessions
+• Event sign-ups exceeded expectations, with attendance increasing by approximately 25% over previous sessions

 Campaign Summary :